 Lawrence Owen Prizes in Creative Writing

 Entrants should compile and submit two copies of a portfolio (no more than 20 pages in length) of poetry, fiction, or nonfiction.
 The writer's name should be on the portfolio, but should not appear anywhere on the work itself.
 Judges will read the submissions "blind."
 Students may submit an entry in more than one genre.
-The deadline for the 2008–2009 Owen Prizes in Creative Writing is February 16, 2009 and submissions can be turned into Confer 231.

 |2011||Olivia Karns||Ethan Marxhausen||Lindsay Lelivelt|